jack-bradshaw/Avatar/README.md

 In all of the examples a JavaFileObject is needed, but unfortunately the JavaFileObject interface is not trivial to implement and the existing implementations are not always easy to work with.
 Lucky for us, the Google [compile testing](https://github.com/google/compile-testing) library contains the `JavaFileObjects` utility class which contains many useful methods for getting Java file objects.
 This utility class is referenced in all of the examples.

-### Get all root elements
+### RootElementSupplier
-The ElementUtil class can be used to get all root elements in a source file.
+The RootElementSupplier class can be used to get all root elements from a source file.

 If a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java